zelanko/sql-docs.de-de/docs/2014/relational-databases/track-changes/work-with-change-data-sql-server.md

  `An insufficient number of arguments were supplied for the procedure or function cdc.fn_cdc_get_all_changes_ ...`

- Entsprechende Fehler zurückgegeben, die für eine `net changes` Abfrage lautet wie folgt:
+ Für eine `net changes`-Abfrage wird der folgende entsprechende Fehler zurückgegeben:

  `Msg 313, Level 16, State 3, Line 1`